fonzmartinez/Python-Achievement-1/Exercise 1.6/README.md

-  As you did with the database, use the EXISTS statement to make sure there isn’t already a table with the same name: CREATE TABLE IF NOT EXISTS <table name>
+  As you did with the database, use the EXISTS statement to make sure there isn’t already a table with the same name: CREATE TABLE IF NOT EXISTS 'table name'

-Part 2: The Main Nenu
+Part 2: The Main Menu

                     Main Menu
                     ==============================